zhangyilang/CGT/README.md

 This repository provides code for Compressed Group Testing (CGT) algorithm.
 The corresponding paper is 'Compressed group test of Coronavirus with expedited RNA detection in large sample mixtures'.

 ## Note
-All the codes run successfully on matlab R2019a.
+All the codes run successfully on matlab R2019a.<br>
+The real medical data used in the paper and the corresponding random mixing matrix can be found in the ``data`` folder.

 ## Demos